 History of Groundwork Richmond:

-Founded in 2010, Groundwork Richmond is the twentieth “local trust” affiliate of Groundwork USA.
+Founded in 2010, Groundwork Richmond is proud to be the twentieth local "trust" affiliate of Groundwork USA, a national network dedicated to transforming communities through environmental action.

 Why Richmond?